-- 1. If you are working on a K2 client SAN-attached system, record iSCSI bandwidth settings, so you can reconfigure after removing and readding to SAN. - 2.
+- 1. If you are working on a K2 client SAN-attached system, on the K2 SAN's control point PC, use the K2Config application to remove the K2 client system from the SAN. - 2.
 Make sure you are logged in to the K2 Summit 3G system with administrator privileges. - 3.
 Connect the USB Recovery Flash Drive to a USB port on the K2 Summit 3G system. - 4.
 On the USB Recovery Flash Drive, navigate to the following location:

-\tools\SaveRestoreScripts.
+$\tools \Save Rest or eScripts.$